Anal Cancer Prevention Program

 Who is at risk for anal cancer and who should be screened for it?

 While anal cancer is a relatively rare cancer in the general population, anal cancer affects certain groups of patients disproportionately.
-Individuals at increased anal cancer risk are:
+Given their increased anal cancer risk, the following individuals should be considered for screening:

-• Persons living with the Human Immunodeficiency Virus (HIV), regardless of gender or sexual preference; for those patients, screening is generally accepted clinical practice and recommended to start at age 35.
+- Persons living with the Human Immunodeficiency Virus (HIV), regardless of gender or sexual preference; for those patients, screening is generally accepted clinical practice and recommended to start

-• Men who have sex with men who are HIV negative; some experts recommend starting anal cancer screening at age 45 for those individuals.
+- Men who have sex with men who are HIV negative starting at age 45.

-If you are unsure whether anal cancer screening is appropriate for you, please ask your primary care doctor or nurse practitioner.
+If you are unsure whether anal cancer screening is appropriate for you, please ask your primary care doctor or nurse practitioner or schedule a consultation with us.

 High-Resolution Anoscopy and No-Show Policy

-High-Resolution Anoscopy (HRA) is a specialized procedure and there is a shortage of physicians skilled in the technique.
-Therefore, the wait times for appointments can be quite lengthy.
-We therefore respectfully ask patients who cannot make it to their appointment to please cancel at least 24 hours in advance to allow other patients on the wait list to be seen in their place.
+High-Resolution Anoscopy (HRA) is a specialized procedure and there is a shortage of physicians skilled in the technique leading to lengthy wait times for appointments.
+We therefore respectfully ask patients who cannot make it to their appointment to please cancel at least 72 hours in advance to allow other patients on the wait list to be seen in their place.
 Appointments can be scheduled, canceled, or rescheduled by calling 332-243-0177 or conveniently through the Mount Sinai MyChart electronic patient portal.

 If you are anxious about your procedure and have additional questions, please contact us and we will make every attempt to accommodate your concerns and make it a comfortable experience.
 Some patients may benefit from anxiety medication that can be taken 30-60 min prior to the examination.
 Medication can be prescribed by the referring doctor or by one of our physicians after an initial consultation.